-As part of our audit, we have carried out, among other procedures, the following, which were performed along with the support of Deloitte network experts:

-- analysis of the methods used by Directors to determine the recoverable amount by analyzing the methods and assumptions used for the development of the impairment test; - understanding of the relevant controls implemented by the Company on this process; - analysis of compliance with the applicable accounting standards of the method adopted by Directors for the impairment test; - assessment of the skills, abilities and objectivity of the expert involved by Directors for the preparation of the impairment test related to the investment; - analysis of the reasonableness of the main assumptions adopted for the determination of the projected cash flow; - analysis of sector data and other information we consider necessary obtained from Directors; - analysis of the deviations between actual results and forecasted results, in order to assess the nature of the deviations and the reliability of the planning process; - assessment of the reasonableness of the discount rate (WACC) and of the long-term growth rate (g-rate); - verification of the mathematical accuracy of the model used to determine the value in use of the investment; - review of the sensitivity analysis prepared by the Directors; - review of the disclosure reported by Directors in the notes and its compliance with the IAS 36.

-Responsibilities of the Directors and the Board of Statutory Auditors for the Financial Statements

-The Directors are responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union and the requirements of national regulations issued pursuant to art.
-9 of Italian Legislative Decree no. 38/05 and, within the terms established by law, and for such internal control as the Directors determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+Audit procedures performed As part of our audit, we have carried out, among other procedures, the following, which were performed along with the support of Deloitte network experts: analysis of the methods used by Directors to determine the recoverable amount by analyzing the methods and assumptions used for the development of the impairment test; understanding of the relevant controls implemented by the Company on this process; analysis of compliance with the applicable accounting standards of the method adopted by Directors for the impairment test; assessment of the skills, abilities and objectivity of the expert involved by Directors for the preparation of the impairment test related to the investment; analysis of the reasonableness of the main assumptions adopted for the determination of the projected cash flow; analysis of sector data and other information we consider necessary obtained from Directors; analysis of the deviations between actual results and forecasted results, in order to assess the nature of the deviations and the reliability of the planning process; assessment of the reasonableness of the discount rate (WACC) and of the long-term growth rate (g-rate); verification of the mathematical accuracy of the model used to determine the value in use of the investment; review of the sensitivity analysis prepared by the Directors; review of the disclosure reported by Directors in the notes and its compliance with the IAS 36.
+Responsibilities of the I Directors and the Board of Statutory Auditors for the Financial Statements view in accordance wit and the requirements of 38/05 and, within the t s necessary to enable t onsible for the preparation of the financial statements that give a true and fair h International Financial Reporting Standards as adopted by the European Union of national regulations issued pursuant to art.
+9 of Italian Legislative Decree no. erms established by law, and for such internal control as the Directors determine the preparation of the financial statements that are free from material r due to fraud or error. n preparing the financ ial statements, the Directors are responsible for assessing the Company's ability to